Jini Reddy

 Non-fiction writer

 Jini Reddy is an award-winning writer and journalist.
 She is the author of Wanderland (Bloomsbury, 2020), shortlisted for the Wainwright Prize for UK Nature Writing and for the Stanford Dolman Award for Travel Book of the Year.
-Her first book, Wild Times (Bradt, 2016), a hybrid narrative-guidebook, won the Adele Evans Award at the British Guild of Travel Writers Awards and was a finalist at the Travel Media Awards.
-She has contributed to several anthologies including the landmark Women on Nature (Unbound, 2021), Winter (Elliot and Thompson, 2016), and the forthcoming Freewheeling(Daunt).
+Her first book, Wild Times (Bradt, 2016), won the Adele Evans Award at the British Guild of Travel Writers Awards and was a finalist at the Travel Media Awards.
+She has contributed to several anthologies including the landmark Women on Nature (Unbound, 2021), Winter (Elliot and Thompson, 2016) and Freewheeling (Daunt, 2025).
 Her texts and poems have been displayed in London, including at the Winter Light exhibition at London’s Southbank Centre, where she was commissioned to write six poems — the sole writer among twenty visual artists.

 Born in London to Indian parents who were raised in South Africa, Jini grew up in Montreal, Quebec.
 She received her B.A in Geography from McGill University in Montreal and her M.A. in English Literature at Avignon University in France.
 She holds a diploma in French Languages and Literature from Aix Marseille University and studied Journalism at the London College of Communications.
-Jini now lives in a leafy London suburb.
+Jini now lives in a leafy south west London suburb.